-Lateral changes to existing flood extents and the increases (if any) in numbers of properties affected due to 20% and 30% increases in flows, as a result of climate change and the guidance available from PPS25, are given in table 5.3a below.
-The new fluvial flood extents (shown in figure 5.3a) were based on the existing Flood Zone 3 data and have been created in certain key areas using the LiDAR Digital Terrain Model (DTM) data.
+Lateral changes to existing fluvial flood extents and the increases (if any) in numbers of properties affected due to the predicted 20% increase in flows as a result of climate change (as detailed in PPS25), are given in table 5.2 below.
+The new fluvial flood extents, shown in figure 5.3, are based on the most up to date Flood Zone 3 data and have been created for key areas using the LiDAR Digital Terrain Model (DTM) data.